payara/Payara/appserver/extras/arquillian-containers/payara-embedded/src/test/resources/gfconfigs/instanceRoot/docroot/readme.txt

-This directory is meant to be the docroot of a Glassfish instanceRoot.
+This directory is meant to be the docroot of a Payara instanceRoot.
 It need not have any files or sub-directories for the purpose of testing.